 Planning for next year’s planning meeting starts now.
 Steering your team in the right direction is a constant challenge.
 Don’t wait until you’re reading this article next year to start making plans.
 Organizing your team starts with organizing yourself—and if you make it a part of your everyday, you’ll be more than prepared to act.

 Guess what?
-AKHIA is hosting a Think About It Webinar on July 18, all about annual planning.
-We’ll share tons more tips on how to get the most out of it.
-Register today!
+AKHIA is hosted a webinar all about acing your annual planning.
+Watch the webinar to learn how to get the most out of strategic planning.